Chicago Park District Special Recreation

 Autism Eats Events

-Autism Eat dinner party events are held in private rooms of the restaurants or function facilities rooms.
-Food is served buffet or family style so there is no waiting.
+Autism Eat dinner party events are held in private rooms of the restaurants or function facilities in Chicago.
+Food is served buffet-style or family-style, so there is no waiting.
 Music and lighting are adjusted to accommodate those with sensory sensitivity.
 All attending have a loved one on the spectrum, so there is no need to apologize, explain, or feel uncomfortable.
-It is an opportunity to enjoy a night out and socialize with others who have many of the same joys and challenges in common.
+It is an opportunity to enjoy a night out and socialize with others who share many of the same joys and challenges.

 Autism Eats Mission: To provide autism-friendly, non-judgmental environments for family dining, socializing, and connecting with others who share similar joys and challenges.